Restaurant by the sea.

 DINNER MENU

 Note.
+Please phone to reserve a table, 01752 257610.
 The menu shown here is current, but may not be the exact menu for your booked day.
-Ring us if you have a specific question.

 Nibbles - bread - little soup